daon/tic-tac-toe/README.md

 The game object has the following methods:

 - `getBoard()` - Returns the board state for the game
-- `getAvailableMoves()` - Returns empty board position for the game
+- `getAvailableMoves()` - Returns empty board positions for the game
+- `getActiveTurn()` - Returns current player turn, cross or nought

 ## Example: `getBoard()`